ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-jholland-mops-taxonomy.md

 connections, and/or by packet-level replication using multicast.

-To the extent that replication of popular content can be performed, bandwidth requirements at peering or ingest points can sometimes be reduced to a per-feed requirement instead of a per-user requirement.
+To the extent that replication of popular content can be performed, bandwidth requirements at peering or ingest points can be reduced to as low as a per-feed requirement instead of a per-user requirement.

 ##Caching Systems

-TBD: pros and cons of caching decisions at different locations within the network?
+TBD: pros, cons, tradeoffs of caching designs at different locations within the network?

 Peak vs. average provisioning, and effects on peering point congestion